 Puzzles are often hidden in plain site, effectively blending them into The Attics setting in such a way that the room is left to still feel authentic – a fact we always appreciate but sometimes rarely find.

 But most satisfying of all to us is the constant connection between the puzzle steps and the game’s over-arcing story, always keeping us immersed in the shadowy world even to the point of a narrative climax with the finale step.

 We touched on the storyworld “sixty years” they’ve had to evolve, but the truth is it was less than one since our last visit to EscapeX Rooms.
 Speaking as a designer myself, it’s remarkable how much the quality of their product has improved in such a short time span.
 The venue took advantage of a need to move locations by using it as an opportunity to truly hone their craft.
-What results are some of the most scenically compelling, immersively story-driven games in all of Orange County.

 Our first visit to EscapeX Rooms was an enjoyable one, but simply put if the original product and the current product were placed side by side, you’d never believe they came from the same company.
 EscapeX Rooms has quickly become a venue to watch in the Southern California region – and with some unique future game themes already in the works, we’re confident that they will only continue to evolve and further establish themselves as a shining star in their local market.